 I was saddened to hear today about the passing of left-wing journalist/provocateur Alexander Cockburn, who died of cancer at the age of 71.
 Cockburn was a difficult, frequently exasperating figure.
 First, some of the awful things: as this right-wing website gleefully notes, the man ended his days as a climate change denialist.
-Throughout his career, he took great delight in viciously attacking Democratic politicians, which is something that I’m not against in principle, but it never made any kind of sense to me that the very people he went after most ferociously were often stalwarts of the most leftward precincts of the Democratic party, such as his perennial punching bag, Bernie Sanders, who is after all probably the closest thing we have to a genuine fire-breathing social democrat in the U.S. Congress.
+Throughout his career, he took great delight in viciously attacking Democratic politicians.
+This is something that I’m certainly not opposed to in principle, but it never made any kind of sense to me that the people he went after most ferociously were often stalwarts of the most leftward precincts of the Democratic party, such as his perennial punching bag, Bernie Sanders.
+Sanders, after all is probably the closest thing we have to a genuine fire-breathing social democrat in the U.S. Congress.

 And then there were the any number of endless notorious pronouncements he made over the years, often concerning Israel or the USSR.
-Such as his unforgivable remarks about the Soviet invasion of Afghanistan: “[I]f ever a country deserved rape it’s Afghanistan.
+His remarks about the Soviet invasion of Afghanistan deservedly became infamous: “[I]f ever a country deserved rape it’s Afghanistan.
 Nothing but mountains filled with barbarous ethnics with views as medieval as their muskets, and unspeakably cruel too …”

 And yeah, as you may have guessed from that last quote, when it came to gender issues, he totally sucked.

-And let’s also not forget, the man was basically right about a lot of things.
-He was, for example, spot-on in his judgment about the essential awfulness of the Afghan mujahideen, at a time when much of the rest of the pundit class were fall over themselves writing them fanboy mash notes.
-He was relentless in his searing critiques of homocidal Reagan-era policies in Central America, this at a time when former leftists like Paul Berman were writing worshipful paeans to the contras, and even liberalish Democrats like Bill Bradley cast some votes in favor of support to the Nicaraguan contras.
-Cockburn’s attacks on Democrats were definitely over the top, but at the same time, they had a point; he felt that too much activist energy was being diverted into hopeless electoral politicking that would bear more promising fruit if it were devoted to grassroots efforts.
+And credit where credit is due, the man was basically right about a lot of things.
+He was, for example, spot-on in his judgment about the essential awfulness of the Afghan mujahideen, at a time when much of the rest of the pundit class were writing fanboy mash notes to them.
+He was relentless in his searing critiques of homocidal Reagan-era policies in Central America, this at a time when allegedly liberal Democrats like Bill Bradley were voting for aid to the Nicaraguan contras, and former leftists like Paul Berman were fellating them.
+Cockburn’s attacks on Democrats were definitely over the top, but at the same time, he had a point; he felt that too much activist energy was being squandered in hopeless electoral politicking.
+Those efforts, he felt, would bear more promising fruit if they were directed at grassroots efforts instead.

 To his credit, much of Cockburn’s later journalism, most notably in Counterpunch, the muckracking magazine he started, focused on local grassroots movements among environmentalists, peace and social justice activists, and the like.
 Cockburn clung stubbornly even to his most extreme left-wing beliefs, and this, increasingly, marginalized him as time went on.
 Inevitably, comparisons have been and will continue to be made between Cockburn and Christopher Hitchens, a journalist with whom he had much in common (Corey Robin, in fact, wrote a nice piece contrasting the two here).